Where do I start?

 What is the total cost of getting a Non-Resident Utah Concealed Carry permit in California?

 The current total cost for the Non-Resident Utah Concealed Firearm Permit, for a Californian taking a class located in California, is $201.99.
 This cost consists of our class fee of $139.99 and $62.00 for FBI background check and Non-Resident Utah State fees.
 The course fee includes; paperwork, passport quality photo, a copy of your California Driver’s License, and fingerprinting service, you will leave class with nothing left to do.
 The state and background check fees can be paid via check written to the Utah BCI or by putting a credit card number in the space provided on the application.

 After taking a Non-Resident Utah Permit course in California, from ASDI, what else do I need to do?

 After taking the course there is nothing left to do.
 During the class we walk you through all of the paperwork, take your picture for the permit, take your fingerprints, etc. When class is over your entire application will be complete and we will deliver it to the Utah Bureau of Criminal Identification (Utah BCI) for processing.

 Can I conceal carry in California with a Utah Non-Resident Concealed Weapons Permit?

 No, unfortunately, California does not honor concealed weapons permits from other states.
-However, more than half of the states do honor Utah's non-resident permit making it one you should have in your wallet.
+However, more than half of the states do honor Utah's non-resident permit making it one you should have in your wallet when you travel.